angular/angular/TOOLS_DART.md

 /// This function decides which serialization format to use void setupSerializers() {
   if (server.doYouSupportProtocolBuffers()) {
-    useProtobufSerializaers();
+    useProtobufSerializers();
   } else {
-    useJsonSerializaers();
+    useJsonSerializers();
   }
 }
 ```

 In this example the application asks the server what kind of serialization
-format it uses and dynamically chooses one or the other. `dart2js` could never
+format it uses and dynamically chooses one or the other. `dart2js` can't
-tell whether the server responds with yes or no and so it must retain both
+tell whether the server responds with yes or no, so it must retain both
 kinds of serializers.
-However, you, as the developer of the application, may
+However, if you know that your server supports
-know in advance that your server supports protocol buffers and so you could
+protocol buffers, you can remove that `if` block entirely and default to
-remove that `if` block entirely and default to protocol buffers.
+protocol buffers.

 Code coverage (see above) is a good way to find dead code in your app.